eoyebami/eoyebami.github.io/aws/solutions-architect/compute/2026-07-11-lightsail.md

         - networking and dns
     * It there to make running applications in the cloud as simplified as possible
     - ![alt text](images/lightsail/image.png)
+    * Designed for standalone applications and predicatable billing

 * For instances you define:
     - location